Paul Hurst

-Paul Michael Hurst (born 25 September 1974) is an English football manager and former player.
+Paul Michael Hurst (born 25 September 1974) is an English football manager and former player who is currently manager of club Boston United.

 As a player, he was a left back from 1993 to 2008, notably playing his entire career at Rotherham United, bar a brief loan spell with Burton Albion in his final year as a player.

 After retiring from the playing side of the sport in 2008, he became joint manager with former teammate Rob Scott at Ilkeston Town, then Boston United, before joining Grimsby Town in 2011.
 In the 2015–16 National League, he led Grimsby to promotion via the play-offs.
 Hurst moved on to become manager of Shrewsbury Town in October 2016, and saved the club from relegation from League One in his first season, while taking them to the EFL Trophy and League One play-off finals in 2018.

 Hurst left Shrewsbury to join Ipswich Town in May 2018, but was dismissed in October after a poor start to the season.
 After a spell as Scunthorpe United boss, he returned to Grimsby Town as manager in December 2020.
-His most recent management spell was back with Shrewsbury where he re-joined in January 2024 before being sacked in November 2024.
+His most recent management spell was back with Shrewsbury where he re-joined in January 2024 before being sacked in November.